InfinityMods/LongerRoadEE/LongerRoad/LongerRoad-ReadMe.md

 		Section II.
 Installation
 		~~~~~~~~~~~~~~~~~~~~~~~~
 BGII with the Throne of Bhaal expansion is required.
 Ascension is required as it adds 'flavor' to LR.
-LR should install correctly over any other WeiDU mods.
+LR should install correctly over any other WeiDU mods, and should be installed after Wheels of Prophecy.
 In particular, it
 will work fine with other common WeiDU mods (e.g., Tactics, Ascension, Ease-of-Use, Rogue Rebalancing, and various custom npc Romances.)

 Extract the main archive into your BGII main directory.
 This is normally: